Multinomial logistic model for coinfection diagnosis between arbovirus and malaria in Kedougou: Predictive analysis

 \subsection{Diagnosis of arboviral disease}

-In this section, we present a methodology to help doctors to diagnose the arboviral infected patients whose symptoms are masked by malaria symptoms.
-We propose to base the diagnosis on the conditional probability $\mathrm{P}(C|M)$ to be coinfected given that malaria infection is observed.
+In absence of rapid arbovirus detection tests, the aim is to provide a decision support tool to determine if an arbovirus could be responsible for the clinical symptoms of the patient coinfection.
+We propose to base the diagnosis on the conditional probability to be coinfected $q(x)=P\left(Y=3|Y\in \lbrace 2,3\rbrace, X=x\right)$ given that malaria infection is observed.
 This probability is the quantity of interest because arboviral infections are considered by healthcare workers only if malaria tests are negative.
-In absence of rapid arbovirus detection tests, the aim is to provide a decision support tool to determine if an arbovirus could be responsible for the clinical symptoms of the patient coinfection.

-Based on the previous results of the $IgM/IgG$ data set, the independence test of Section \ref{sec41} displays an association between malaria and arboviral infections.
-Then the probability $\mathrm{P}(C|M)$ can be computed in function of the $ \pi_k $ probabilities estimated from the multinomial logit model.
-For an individual with covariate $x,$
+In the previous section, it is shown that we can test the independence hypothesis between malaria and arboviral infections.
+If this test is rejected, then we can derive the probability $q$ to be coinfected given that malaria infection is observed.
+This probability can be computed in function of the $ \pi_k $ probabilities estimated from the multinomial logit model.
+For $X=x$,

 This probability can be used to differentiate whether the illness to be treated should be arbovirus or malaria.
 We propose a binary classification rule and we predict an arbovirus illness if the estimated coinfection probability is greater than a threshold value $\gamma$: